Lupin3000/Raspberry-PI-Tutorials/Metasploit/readme.md

 msf6 auxiliary(scanner/http/dir_scanner) > quit
 ```

-## The final attack with Metaslpoit and Msfvenom
+## The final attack with Metasploit and Msfvenom

 ### Generate some exploits